AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 to be a simulator, whereas AO strived to be a chatroom.

-In addition to YouTube videos recording the hilarity of case derailments in AO, Fanat further publicized his game by creating "Turnabout Storm," a series which crossed over the *Phoenix Wright* saga with *Professor Layton* and *My Little Pony*.
-A moderate success, it was enough to bring the attention of my brother in 2015, approximately one year following the release of 1.7.5, the final version of AO.
+In addition to YouTube videos recording the hilarity of case derailments in AO, Fanat further publicized his game by creating videos for "Turnabout Storm," a series which crossed over the *Phoenix Wright* saga with *Professor Layton* and *My Little Pony*.
+A moderate success, it was enough to bring the attention of my brother in 2015, approximately one year following the release of 1.7.5, the final version of Fanat's AO.

 Personally, while I was not interested in the cases, as I had little time to sit through the drawn-out dance of roleplay, I was intrigued by the technical